XiaoruiZhu/data-wrangling/content/week-1.md

 Welcome to week 1!
 Although we will not meet in class until the end of this week (Monday, October 18<sup>th</sup>), I do not want to waste time in getting started.
 We only have 7 weeks together (&#x1f622;) so I want to pack each week as full as possible.
 I am assuming you have fully read the syllabus by now but if not please do so that you understand how this class is structured and what is expected of you.
 I will spend the first few minutes of class on Monday re-iterating a few points so that we are all on the same page but I do not want to spend 30-60 minutes doing so, so make sure you read (and re-read) it thoroughly.

-Please download this material for Monday's class:
+Please download the materials for Monday's class:

 | Title                     | Handouts  |